mitmplay/mitm-play/README.md

 ## Log
 Save the response to your local disk. by default contentType `json` will log complete request / response, for different type default log should be response payload.

-Special usacase like google-analytic will send contentType of `gif` with [GET] request, and response payload is not needed, there is an option `log` to force log with complete request / response.
+Special usacase like google-analytic will send contentType of `gif` with [GET] request, and response payload is not needed, there is an option `log` to force log with json complete request / response.
 ```js
 log: {
   'amazon.com': {